syncfusion-content/uwp-docs/uwp/Pivot-Grid/OLAP/Drill-Operation.md

 N> The drilled-down member will be replaced with drilled data and it cannot be drilled-up.

-N> Since the `DrillType` property interacts with `OlapDataManager`, you should call the `DataBind()` method of the SfPivotGrid after assigning the value to this property.
+N> Since the `DrillType` property interacts with `OlapDataManager`, you should call the `DataBind()` method of the Pivot Grid after assigning the value to this property.

 ## Show/hide expanders

 The expander refers to the arrow sign prior to the member present in grid cells.
-The visibility of expanders in the SfPivotGrid can be toggled with the help of `ShowExpanders` property available in the OLAP report.
+The visibility of expanders in the Pivot Grid can be toggled with the help of `ShowExpanders` property available in the OLAP report.

-Refer to the following code snippet to disable expanders in the SfPivotGrid.
+Refer to the following code snippet to disable expanders in the Pivot Grid.

 {% tabs %}